alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ```

 If you have installed the non-Steam version of VoiceAttack to the default folder
-within “ProgramFiles” you will have to run the command prompt as admin (Windows
+within “Program Files” you will have to run the command prompt as admin (Windows
 key + `R`, enter “cmd”, hit `Control` + `Shift` + `Enter`).

 ## Install ED-NeutronRouter

-[Grab the latest release release from
+Grab [the latest release release from
 Github](https://github.com/sc-pulgan/ED-NeutronRouter/releases/latest) (The
 `EDNeutronRouter.vX.YZ.zip` under “Assets”).
 You will have to extract the
 contents of the release .zip file to your VoiceAttack Apps folder: